This webpage gives an overview of the roles of the employer and RCPCH in the AAC process, including step by step guidance and FAQs.

 Employers have a responsibility to plan ahead and factor in that RCPCH involvement is central to the process.
 We ask that you appreciate that our role in providing external quality assurance should not be an afterthought.
 We in turn will work with you to make the process as simple to use and straightforward as possible.

-- Does this apply to Scottish posts?
+- Does this apply to NHS Employers in Scotland?